 In 1951, attention was shifted to land tenure in African reserves.
-Governor Sir Philip Mitchell formed the East African Royal ??ommission, 1953 ??ommission, -1955, to examine the state of the economy in African areas.
-The

-Commission was expected to make recommendations on ways to deal with the pressing and acute problems faced in African reserves, to preserve land or achieve yields above subsistence ??Harberson, 1973:28) The Commission argued that indigenous tenure was a source of constraint to increased investment and agricultural output.
-It proposed the transformation of indigenous land tenure through individualization and registration (Kibwana, 1990 ??236, Ndege, 2000:107).
+Governor Sir Philip Mitchell formed the East African Royal Commission, 1953-1955, to examine the state of the economy in African areas.
+The Commission was expected to make recommendations on ways to deal with the pressing and acute problems faced in African reserves, to preserve land or achieve yields above subsistence (Harberson, 1973:28) The Commission argued that indigenous tenure was a source of constraint to increased investment and agricultural output.
+It proposed the transformation of indigenous land tenure through individualization and registration (Kibwana, 1990:236, Ndege, 2000:107).

 The Swynnerton Plan of 1954 detailed the implementation of this policy.
 It was stated that the main goal of the Swynnerton Plan was the intensification of agriculture in African areas.
 However, this plan was aimed at defeating the African demands for the return of "stolen land" in the white highlands.
 The socioeconomic hardships experienced by Africans in the reserves had gotten worse.
 This state of affair led to African protest movements such as Dini ya msambwa in Western Kenya and the Mau Mau movement in Central Province.
 Dini ya msambwa was started in early 1940s and it combined traditional religious and political aspirations and served as a fundamental vehicle of agrarian protest.
 The movement recruited membership from the Luhya, Gusii, Pokot, Nandi and Karamojong.
-It was centred at Malakisi in Elgon but spread to Trans-Nzoia and Uasin-Gishu where squatters worked on settler farms ??Aseka, 1989:366-367 Swyennerton observed that:"...energetic or rich Africans will be able to acquire more land and the bad or poor farmers less, creating a landed and landless class.
-This is a normal step in the evolution of a country." ??Swynnerton, 1954:10) Through the Plan, the colonial government initiated a process of agricultural change in African areas, which aimed at creating a class of conservative collaborators.
-Apart from individualization of land tenure there was commercialization of agriculture and the shift from subsistence to cash crops, intensification of production due to the use of high yielding seeds, fertilizers and technological innovations.
-Credit and extension services were also made available to the progressive farmers.
+It was centred at Malakisi in Elgon but spread to Trans-Nzoia and Uasin-Gishu where squatters worked on settler farms (Aseka, 1989:366-367).
+The mswambwa movement was declared illegal in 1948 and thereafter members were arrested and charged with being members of an illegal society.
+The Mau Mau rebellion demanded the restoration of alienated land but this was ignored by the colonial state.
+Mau Mau movement led to a state of anarchy, to which the Governor Sir Everlyn Barring reacted by declaring a State of Emergency in October 1952.